 We have a separately-designated standing Audit Committee established in accordance with section 3(a)(58)(A) of the Exchange Act.
 The Audit Committee is currently comprised of Messrs.
-Choper, Mooney and Mesdag.
+Choper, Mesdag and Mooney.
 Each of the members of the Audit Committee is independent, as independence for Audit Committee members is defined under the rules of Nasdaq.
 Through May 14, 2015, Mr. Bernikow served on the audit committee and was our "audit committee financial expert" under the rules of the SEC.
-On May 14, 2015, Mr. Mooney replaced Mr. Bernikow as a member of the Audit Committee and our Board determined that Mr. Mooney will now serve as our "audit committee financial expert."
+On May 14, 2015, Mr. Mooney replaced Mr. Bernikow as a member of the Audit Committee and serves as our audit committee financial expert.

-The Audit Committee operates under a written charter, which can be found under "Corporate Governance- Charters & Policies" on the Investor Relations page of our website at http://investor.destinationxl.com.
+The Audit Committee operates under a written charter, which can be found under "Corporate Governance - Charters & Policies" on the Investor Relations page of our website at http://investor.destinationxl.com.